CiscoDevNet/msx-developer-guides/05-go-hello-world-service-example/05-adding-vault-configuration.md

 ### main.go
 We have to do a few things in "main.go", for brevity we only include the changes.
-* connect to Consul
+* connect to Vault
-* retrieve and print Consul values
+* retrieve and print Vault values

 ```go
 package main